mpfeifer1/Piano/Readme.md

 # PIANO Is Anyone's Next Overture
 Create your next overture using Piano!

-Write songs in Piano to midi files!
+Piano is designed to allow composers to programmatically and efficiently create songs in midi files.

 ### Dependencies
-Piano uses the Lark Parser for Python.
+Piano uses the Lark Parser and Mido for Python.
+These are needed to run Piano.
+These can be installed using pip.
-Some other things are needed too.

     $ pip install lark-parser
     $ pip install lark
     $ pip install mido

 ### Compile Code
-Current way of running a file.
-This will be updated in the future.
+This is the current way of running a file and will be updated in the future as the project progresses.

     $ python piano.py -p example.pno -m example.midi

+### Running Tests
+The Continuous Integration (CI) hook is set up by running the following.

+    $ ./scripts/install-hooks.bash
+This hook will create a pre-commit call to the run tests file (run-tests.bash) everytime that a commit is attempted.
+This hook is **REQUIRED** if you wish to contribute to our project.

+The file to run the tests is called *run-tests.bash* and it is located in the scripts directory.
+This script will run the available test files.
+All tests should be passing before and after any code is pushed.
+If all tests are not, a description of the error will be outputted.

+    $ ./scripts/run-tests.bash
+Or a given test can be run using python.

+    $ python semantictest.py

 ### Example Files

 ```